mattheww/gomill/gomill_docs/glossary.rst

   controller
-    A program implementing the 'referee' side of the |GTP| protocol.
+    A program implementing the 'referee' side of the |gtp| protocol.

-    The |GTP| protocol can be seen as a client-server protocol, with the controller as the client.
+    The |gtp| protocol can be seen as a client-server protocol, with the controller as the client.

   engine
-    A program implementing the 'playing' side of the |GTP| protocol.
+    A program implementing the 'playing' side of the |gtp| protocol.

-    The |GTP| protocol can be seen as a client-server protocol, with the engine as the server.
+    The |gtp| protocol can be seen as a client-server protocol, with the engine as the server.

   player
-    A |GTP| engine, together with a particular configuration.
+    A |gtp| engine, together with a particular configuration.

   competition